SeisComP/seiscomp/doc/base/time-grammar.rst

    :py:func:`tt()` returns the time difference to :envvar:`OT` and :py:func:`tt()` does not need to be corrected.

+In |scname| the configuration of the begin and end values is supported in the Bindings Panel of :ref:`scconfig`: For global bindings parameters you may create an amplitude-type profile with the name of the amplitude type, e.g., ML.
+The profile allows you to configure the parameters.
-In |scname| the configuration of the begin and end values is supported by a combination of :ref:`functions <sec-time-functions>`, :ref:`operators <sec-time-operators>`, :ref:`variables <sec-time-variables>` and constant values.
+You may set the values as a combination of :ref:`functions <sec-time-functions>`, :ref:`operators <sec-time-operators>`, :ref:`variables <sec-time-variables>` and constant values.
 The combination of them allows setting up a flexible time grammar for time windows.
-You may use parentheses *()* to apply operations within the parentheses before operations outside of parentheses.
+You may further use parentheses *()* to apply operations within the parentheses before operations outside of parentheses.

-If the result of the final evaluation is *unset*, e.g., because required information are not available, then the processing receives an error and the amplitude will not be computed.
+If the result of the final evaluation of the parameter value is *unset*, e.g., because required information are not available, then the processing receives an error and the amplitude will not be computed.

 Examples